The Triadic Functionality of Human Conscious Intelligence

 1) Ethical Intelligence

-Ethical intelligence is the intelligence that structures stable and dynamic rules that determine the action of individuals in their environment.
-It determines their capacity to add value, their influence on the environment and on others and their time management.
+Ethical intelligence is the intelligence that structures stable and dynamic rules that determine the actions of individuals in their environment.
+It determines their capacity to add value, their influence on the environment and on others, and their time management.

 On the one hand, the rules are stable since they respond to a purpose that is defined by the level of ethics within which the individual acts.